Health care quality is a core dimension of health system performance. Quality in health care means that the care provided is:

 The Health Care Quality and Outcomes programme previous known as Health Care Quality Indicators (HCQI) Project was initiated in 2001.
 The aim was to develop and report indicators for international comparisons of health care quality.
 Over the past twenty years, data collection and analysis have been carried out, progressively expanding the coverage of the dimensions within the framework above and the number of countries involved.
 A continuous dialogue occurs between the OECD secretariat and a representative group of experts from OECD and non-OECD countries, international organisations including the World Health Organization and the European Commission and other relevant collaborating institutions, including universities, subject matter experts and research organisations.

-In 2018, the OECD HCQI data collection process included a total of 59 indicators covering the following ‘themes’: Primary Care, Prescribing, Acute Care, Mental Health Care, Cancer Care, Patient Safety, and Patient Experiences.
-The collection reports data from 35 countries, including non-OECD member countries such as Singapore.
+In 2019, the OECD HCQO data collection process included a total of 61 indicators covering the following ‘themes’: Primary Care, Prescribing, Acute Care, Mental Health Care, Cancer Care, Patient Safety, and Patient Experiences.
+The collection reports data from 38 countries, including non-OECD member countries such as Singapore, Costa Rica and Malta.

 All indicators are available in the OECD Health Statistics database in the Health Care Quality Indicators dataset in OECD.Stat: